 Organize for Democracy Leadership Program

-Building off the successes of our four 2022 cohorts, the Grassroots Democrats HQ and Blue Future were excited to recently launch our first Organize for Democracy Cohort of the 2023-24 election cycle for the upcoming Supreme Court election in Wisconsin.
+Building off the successes of our four 2022 cohorts, the Grassroots Democrats HQ and Blue Future were excited to launch our first Organize for Democracy Cohort of the 2023-24 election cycle to help elect Judge Janet Protasiewicz to the Wisconsin Supreme Court.

-For 7 weeks between the February 21st primary and the April 4th general election, 26 young organizers are being paid to attend weekly organizing trainings and commit to 5 hours/week of volunteer phone banking in coordination the Wisconsin Democratic Party to help voters age 18-29 make a plan to vote.
+For 7 weeks between the February 21st primary and the April 4th general election, 26 young organizers attended weekly organizing trainings and then made nearly 27,000 GOTV calls to college students in coordination the Wisconsin Democratic Party.

 Organize for Democracy in 2021-2022

 BIPOC and/or LGBTQIA+

 Led by Youth, for Youth

 One unique and important aspect of Organize for Democracy is that it is led by youth, for youth.
 The key leaders behind Organize for Democracy are mostly in their late teens to mid twenties– or roughly the same age as the cohort participants.

 By making this a youth led project, GDHQ and Blue Future are setting an example of youth leadership to each cohort member.
 Representation matters, especially when it comes to youth seeing leaders their own age in politics.
 By prioritizing youth visibility during each training, GDHQ and Blue Future are actively illustrating the tremendous impact that young people can have in politics.

 The numbers don’t lie… Democrats win when turnout among young voters is high.